Spicy Potato Tots

 One of my most recent reads was "H*O*T* --Scrabble Anagrams, HubPages Style", by Hawaiianodysseus.
 I have provided the link below, and encourage you to check it out.
-Once you do, you will completely understand the title of my hub!
+Once you do, you will completely understand the concept behind this recipe!
 His "light teasing" gave me the inspiration for this recipe, and since I have already tasted this experiment, I can say it is delicious!
 Thanks, Joe!

 We used to have Tater Tots a lot when I was a kid, although they were the kind you buy from the freezer section of a store.
 Making these brought back some memories.